PraddyumnaR/Bioinfo/README.md

 ### 4. Gene Symbol Conversion from Ensembl

-The `gene_symbol_conversion.Rmd` script converts gene symbols from Ensembl IDs to human-readable gene symbols.
+The `Gene_symbol_conversion to ensembl.Rmd` script converts gene symbols from Ensembl IDs to human-readable gene symbols.
 It uses annotation databases or APIs to map Ensembl IDs to gene symbols and generates an updated gene symbol file.

 #### Requirements